199-clinic/Odinforce/docs/src/channels.md

 ## Channels

-To open the collaboration panel hit {#kb collab_panel::ToggleFocus} or `collab panel: toggle focus`.

 Each channel corresponds to an ongoing project or work-stream.
 You can see who’s in a channel as their avatars will show up in the sidebar.
 This makes it easy to see what everyone is doing and where to find them if needed.